datasquad/MSc_EDS_Py/regression.md

 ## Robust standard errors

 The info in the previous regression output highlights that "Covariance Type: nonrobust".
-This means that the coefficient standard errors have been calculated with teh standard formula which assumes that error terms are iid distributed (also see the warning note [1]).
+This means that the coefficient standard errors have been calculated with the standard formula which assumes that error terms are iid distributed (also see the warning note [1] in the regression summary output).
 You will have learned that it is almost standard practice to calculate heteroskedasticity-robust (or heteroskedasticity and autocorrelation-robust) standard errors.
 Often they are referred to as White (Newey-West standard errors).
 If you want these you will have to let the `.fit` method know.

 ```python